 October 20, 2021

-When my MDS morphed into AML, my bone marrow biopsy showed 40% blasts, which are immature blood cells normally found at low numbers (<5%) in the bone marrow.
+When my myelodysplastic syndromes morphed into acute myeloid leukemia, my bone marrow biopsy showed 40% blasts, which are immature blood cells normally found at low numbers (<5%) in the bone marrow.
 Salvage chemotherapy became an action item.
 A doctor shared the news on a Friday afternoon and told me to report to the regional hospital nearest my home on Monday morning to begin treatment.
 I was advised to stay close to home because my chances for survival were not good, and I could be near family.
 But the closest regional hospital was 100 miles away.
 My husband had dementia and could not travel.
 My six adopted children were in high school and could not easily come to visit.
 100 miles seemed as far-fetched as 2,000 considering our logistics and family circumstance, so I chose to go to a nationally recognized transplant center in the Pacific Northwest where my first bone marrow transplant was accomplished; the center where bone marrow transplant was pioneered, and that won a Nobel Prize for Medicine.

 My husband Joe no longer knew my name because of his cognitive decline, but I knew him.
 Without a doubt, Joe always wanted the best for me and would have advocated for me to seek the best practices and care.
-A neighbor committed to working each day with our family and attending to Joe’s personal needs while I left home and family for treatment at the medical center that had saved my life during my ALL challenge, 8 years before.
+A neighbor committed to working each day with our family and attending to Joe’s personal needs while I left home and family for treatment at the medical center that had saved my life during my acute lymphoblastic leukemia challenge, 8 years before.

 It was midwinter.
 The island I lived on was surrounded by a frozen Lake Michigan.
 The ferry line had an ice breaker boat requiring reservations during winter.
 The day I needed to leave the island, all the reservations were taken.
 I walked on the ferry with my suitcase.
 Bundled in coat, mittens, muffler, snow boots, and suit, I watched and listened as the ice gave way and broke, groaning and popping as the ferry’s hull lurched and chugged to make open passage across a stretch of water known as Death’s Door.
 In places, the captain coaxed the boat.
 Stuck to a crawl, he switched the engines into reverse, then reeved with full power, forward and through the ice sheet.